e271828e/Flight.jl/docs/notes/design/framework_spec.md

   zero baselines as nothing-holds, so a condition authored already-holding fires at `t₀`.
 The opposite crossing direction is a second event with the negated guard.
+- **Handler-phase visibility** (§5.2, §11.6).
+Your `u` is the boundary's world, materialized at round start: same-round foreign transitions are invisible and arrive through the next round's re-sweep, one round per causal link.
+Your `y` is your own fresh decode, and your `x`/`m` reflect earlier events of your own component in declaration order.
+Coupling tighter than one round belongs inside one component.
 - **Stop-face sampling** (§15.5).
 Stop faces are read in completed-boundary snapshots; declare a Tier-2 event if the stop needs localizing.